David-Maisonave/Axter-Stash/plugins/DupFileManager/README.md

   - ![Screenshot 2024-11-22 232208](https://github.com/user-attachments/assets/bf1f3021-3a8c-4875-9737-60ee3d7fe675)

 ### Future Planned Features
-- Consolidate buttons in report into dropdown buttons.
-Planned for 1.0.1 Version.
 - Add logic to merge performers and galaries seperatly from tag merging on report.
-Planned for 1.0.5 Version.
+Planned for 1.1.0 Version.
 - Add logic to merge group metadata when selecting merge option on report.
-Planned for 1.1.0 Version.
+Planned for 1.2.0 Version.
 - Add advanced menu directly to the Settings->Tools menu.
-Planned for 1.5.0 Version.
+Planned for 2.0.0 Version.
 - Add report directly to the Settings->Tools menu.
-Planned for 1.5.0 Version.
+Planned for 2.0.0 Version.